mne-tools/mne-python/doc/manual/source_localization/coil_geometries.rst

 :orphan:

+.. _implemented_coil_geometries:

 Implemented coil geometries
 ===========================

-This section describes the coil geometries currently implemented in Neuromag software.
+This section describes the coil geometries currently implemented in MNE.
 The coil types fall in two general categories:

 - Axial gradiometers and planar gradiometers and